Top 15+ Energy Drink Dangers

-The dangers of energy drinks are getting a lot of press because of the sheer volume of energy stimulating products in the marketplace and the ease of access to these by minors.
+The dangers associated with energy drinks are getting a lot of bad press because of the sheer volume of energy stimulating products in the marketplace and the ease of access to these by minors.

-While most energy drinks don’t have as much caffeine as a Starbucks’ coffee, they are heavily sweetened and easy to drink, which appeals more to the younger demographic.
+While most energy drinks don’t have as much caffeine as a Starbucks’ coffee, they are heavily sweetened, have a host of other ingredients, and are easy to drink which appeals more to the younger demographic.

 - Headaches and Migraines: Too many energy drinks can lead to severe headaches from the caffeine withdrawal symptoms.
 Changing the amount of caffeine you ingest daily can cause more frequent headaches.

-- Insomnia: Energy drinks do a good job of keeping people awake, but when abused, they can cause some people to miss sleep all together.
+- Insomnia: Energy drinks do a good job of keeping people awake, but when abused, they can cause some people to miss sleep altogether.
 This lack of sleep causes impaired functioning and can be dangerous to drive or perform other concentration heavy tasks.

 - Drug Interaction: Some of the ingredients in energy drinks can interact with prescription medications especially medications taken for depression.